 - Vendor portals allow for smooth integration with your software environment.

-- Integration also supports the use of vendor punch-out catalogues for accurate and complete pricing and terms in an eCommerce-style, guided buying experience.
+- Integration also supports the use of vendor punch-out catalogs for accurate and complete pricing and terms in an eCommerce-style, guided buying experience.

 - Transparent data streams and analytic tools make it easier to monitor supplier performance and compliance; underperforming vendors can be rehabilitated or replaced.